- (A-1-1) Die Transformation des Raums durch Wissen: Fallstudie Musawwarat es-Sufra, Sudan

 - (A-1-2) Settlement strategies in and around Petra (Jordan)

-The research project in Petra (Jordan) is the first to undertake a comprehensive analysis of the enormous technological efforts and innovations that facilitated permanent and representative settlement of this once uninhabitable area.
+The research project in Petra (Jordan) was the first to undertake a comprehensive analysis of the enormous technological efforts and innovations that facilitated permanent and representative settlement of this once uninhabitable area.

 - (A-1-3) Geoarchaeological studies of settlement structures in southwest Anatolia from the late 3rd to the beginning of the 1st millennium BC

-The project focuses on settlements in remote, hard-to-reach mountain regions.
+The project focused on settlements in remote, hard-to-reach mountain regions.
 The question arises for the compensation of the marginal habitat and the reasons for the creation of these settlements.

 - (A-1-4) Around the marble hills.
 Interactions between the extensive marble extraction and the development of the city of Simitthus and its hinterland

 The influences of extensiv raw material extraction, the processing of the workpieces and their distribution in Mediterranean world as well as the influences of the local landscape and city development of Simitthus (Tunisia) were major tasks of this research project.
 One focus was studying the use of the marmor Numidicum in different periods of time from the 2nd century BC until the 7th century AD to get a spectrum of utilization.
 The project was as well dealing with fundamental questions to trading and commerce, as to the quarries and agents in the marble business.